publiccodenet/about/organization/roadmap.md

 # Roadmap

 This roadmap serves as a model for how we're developing, growing and scaling our organization.
-It sets out the roles for both the members and the central organization they control.
+It sets out the roles for both the members and the Foundation for Public Code.

 ## Phase 0: get the organization founded